6 Bedroom Home in Corvallis - $797,000

 There is an abundance of everything at this campus-close home with over 4,000 Sq Ft!
 Three levels of living space include 6+ bedrooms and so many possibilities for more.
 Separate entrance in the basement.
 Endless storage options with a spacious attic and basement.
 The shop sits behind a huge, 2-story garage.
 The lovely kitchen has sunshine and a family area, along with formal dining.
-This is perfect as an investment and a legacy home.
-Come see soon.
+This is a classy, charming home from yesteryear!

 6 Bedroom Home in Corvallis - $797,000